oracle/oci-grafana-logs/docs/using.md

 - The result is formatted into an array of objects with `text` and `value` keys, reflecting each query result.

 ### Common Pitfalls
-- Make sure that at least the first two required parameters are provided and correctly formatted.
-- Optional parameters (`putquery` and `field`) should be included in order but can be omitted if not needed.
+- In case you are not using the `field` parameter, make sure that the query will return a single dimensional array.
+Multi-dimensionals array are not supported
+- It is recommended to filter the query using parameter ( `field`).
 - Pay attention to correct quotation and variable prefixing to avoid query mismatches.

-This guide should help users correctly format their queries according to the expected schema and understand how the parameters are handled in the backend code.
+It is highly recommended to save the query in a Costant or Custom variable type in Grafana.

 ### Using Template Variables with OCI Logs Data Panels